Why is my faucet frozen

 2. 2

-Wrap the faucet and exposed pipes with insulation, such as foam covers or heat tape, to prevent future freezing.
+Wrap any exposed pipes or supply lines with pipe insulation or heat tape to prevent future freezing.

 Frequently Asked Questions